jsk336/docs/docs/api/antha/parser.md

   published: 2014-11-14
   antha_version: 0.0.1
   package: antha/parser
+  description: Package parser implements a parser for Antha source files.
 ---
 # parser
 --
     import "."

-Package parser implements a parser for Go source files.
-Input may be provided in a variety of forms (see the various Parse* functions); the output is an abstract syntax tree (AST) representing the Go source.
+Package parser implements a parser for Antha source files.
+Input may be provided in a variety of forms (see the various Parse* functions); the output is an abstract syntax tree (AST) representing the Antha source.
 The parser is invoked through one of the Parse* functions.

 ## Usage